TheJostler/CheekyKitten/README.md

 `git clone https://github.com/TheJostler/CheekyKitten.git`

-If you want to install the UNSTABLE logical algo test version:
+If you want to install the logical algo version:

-`cd TESTING`
+`cd LogicalAlgo`

 Before compiling with make